Salvatore Giuliano: Portella della Ginestra

 Giuliano's next foray into politics ended in disaster.
-In the 1947 Sicilian regional election, the MIS won 9% of the vote, but began a steady deterioration from which it never recovered.
+In the 1947 Sicilian regional election, the MIS won 9% of the vote but began a steady deterioration from which it never recovered.
 The winner of the election with 30% of the vote was the Popular Bloc, Communists-Socialists, against less than 20% for the Christian Democrats.
-The island's conservatives and reactionaries were alarmed, and called on Giuliano for help.
+The island's conservatives and reactionaries were alarmed and called on Giuliano for help.
 Their main aim was to intimidate the peasantry and thwart calls for land reform and redistribution.
 Although Giuliano identified with the peasantry and had progressive ideas for land reform close to left-wing doctrine, he was staunchly anti-Communist, based on stories of the U.S. he heard from his parents.
 This, and his practical desire for a pardon from Sicily's power brokers, inclined him to cooperate with the existing, predominantly right-wing power structure against the left.
 Giuliano may have been influenced by his interview early in 1947 with US pulp journalist Michael Stern.
 The American wore his WWII journalist sergeant's uniform to lend himself official credibility during his interview.
 Giuliano spoke to Stern as though the writer represented the US government, presenting a letter addressed to President Truman.
 The bandit emphasized his antipathy for Communism to Stern, who did nothing to discourage the bandit's mistaken notion that he was an official representative of the U.S. government.
-The interview led to a 5-page article in Life Magazine, (23 Feb 1948, pp. 60–4).
+The interview led to a 5-page article in Life Magazine, (23 Feb 1948, pp. 60–64).
 Stern's subterfuge may have unwittingly influenced the bandit to cooperate with the Sicilian right.

 The target of the right-wing vested interests was a famous annual May Day celebration at the Portella della Ginestra.
 A few days before the festivities, Giuliano received a letter that was evidently the culmination of negotiations.
 After reading it, the bandit chieftain burned it and announced, "The hour of our liberation has come.
-We are going to attack the Communists, to go to fire on them on May 1 at Portella della Ginestra."
+We are going to attack the Communists, to go to fire on them on 1 May at Portella della Ginestra".
 One of his bandits protested that women and children would be present.
 The chieftain replied that only leaders would be targeted.
-Giuliano's behavior before and after the armed action indicate that he believed that he and his men would be offered pardons for their crimes if all went well on May Day, an outcome ostensibly guaranteed by some prominent Sicilian.
+Giuliano's behaviour before and after the armed action indicates that he believed that he and his men would be offered pardons for their crimes if all went well on May Day, an outcome ostensibly guaranteed by some prominent Sicilian.
 According to Giuliano's later statements, his main aim of the day was the capture of Girolamo Li Causi, head of the Communist party of Sicily—any other action was a diversionary tactic to facilitate Li Causi's capture.
 Although scheduled to speak, Li Causi did not attend.